 Working Together to Safeguard Children training should be provided by your agency.
-Face to face training should be delivered by your Designated Safeguarding Lead (DSL), commissioned externally or individual accessing online Working Together to Safeguard Children E-Learning via Surrey County Council or SAP Success Factors website, you will need to contact the Surrey Skills Academy Team for a registration code to access E-Learning via the platform.
+Face to face training should be delivered by your Designated Safeguarding Lead (DSL), or commissioned externally.
+You can also complete the course Working Together to Safeguard Children online.
+If you have any questions about the online course please contact the Surrey Children’s Services Academy.
 The SSCP has developed generic Working Together to Safeguard Children training materials which can be accessed via a password protected web page, please contact the SSCP Training Team for access to these materials.

 If you are still unsure, please contact us